top of page

 I found a program that is cheaper, why does yours cost more?

 • Cheaper and faster isn't always better when it comes to dog training.
 Unfortunately, the industry is filled with compulsion methods and inexperienced trainers.
-Many stay & train programs adopt a one-size-fits-all approach, but my training is personalized for each dog.
-My programs provide a comprehensive list of cues, detailed go-home instructions, and a full puppy-raising guide.
+Many trainers adopt a one-size-fits-all approach, but my training is personalized for each dog.
+My programs provide a comprehensive list of cues, detailed instructions, and a full dog raising guide.
 I’m passionate about not only training your dog but also educating owners, teaching you how to make training fun and easy to incorporate into your daily life.
 In contrast, some trainers promise off-leash trained dogs with all basic cues in just one month, often using questionable methods that lead to frustration for the owners.
 I don't expect my own dogs to be fully trained in such a short time, nor would I rely on them being off-leash trained in that period.
 My goal is to nurture dogs that are happy, engaged, confident, and playful—qualities often overlooked by many board & train programs.
 A dog with a low tail, avoiding eye contact, or showing constant stress signals is not a happy dog.
 Connection over compliance is more important to me!

 how long have you been training dogs?